lbl-srg/obc/specification/source/cdl.rst

        All models in the `Examples` and `Validation` packages can be simulated with these tools.
        They can also be simulated with `JModelica <http://www.jmodelica.org/>`_.

-An actual implementation looks as follows, where we omitted the annotations that are used for graphical rendering:
+An actual implementation of an elementary building block looks as follows, where we omitted the annotations that are used for graphical rendering:

 .. code-block:: modelica